-What exclusions does the Agreement include in case the information is obtained lawfully from another source?
+What exclusions does the agreement include in case the information is obtained lawfully from another source?

 For more information on when a non-disclosure agreement is appropriate, please see the Confidentiality Decision Tree and Case Study.

-View a sample Confidential Disclosure Agreement.
+View Sample Confidential Disclosure Agreement

-Material Transfer Agreements
+Material Transfer Agreements (MTAs)

 The UO is a signatory to the UBMTA and in instances where a material transfer agreement is desired by either you or the institution that is receiving biological materials from you, we recommend the UBMTA as the most expedient path to making biological materials available to other academic researchers.

-There are instances where the UBMTA may not create the distribution mode that you desire and we can work with you to develop a simple agreement that addresses issues such as attribution, notice of intended use, or other concerns relevant to your particular research project.
+There are instances where the UBMTA may not create the distribution mode that you desire, and we can work with you to develop a simple agreement that addresses issues such as attribution, notice of intended use, or other concerns relevant to your particular research project.

 You should consider the costs of providing materials to the academic community with respect to both the time and financial costs needed to successfully make the materials available.
 We also recommend that you take a few moments to review NIH's guidance on making research tools available.
-See the NIH Research Tool Guidelines for more information.